massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 The following options are available to characters who have **Champion** as their favored class:
 - Add +1 foot to the size of all the Champion’s Oath Mantles.
 This bonus only applies in 5-foot increments (each time this bonus is selected five times).
-- Add +½ to the Champion’s Champion's Touch ability (whether using it to heal or harm).
+- Add +½ to the Champion’s Fervor ability (whether using it to heal or harm).
 - Add +¼ to the Champion’s critical hit confirmation rolls made while using Smite (maximum bonus of +5).
 - Add +¼ to the Champion’s deflection bonus granted by their Smite ability.
 - Add +1 to the Champion’s energy resistance to one kind of energy (maximum +20).